-- 35. Any person which submits information or comments in one of the situations listed hereunder, or subsequently submits further information to the Commission in the course of the same procedures, has an obligation to clearly identify any material which it considers to be confidential, giving reasons, and provide a separate non-confidential version by the date set by the Commission for making its views known (2): - a) In antitrust proceedings - --- an addressee of a Commission's statement of objections making known its news on the objections (); - a complainant making known its views on a Commission statement of objections (): - any other natural or legal person, which applies to be heard and shows a sufficient interest, or which is invited by the Commission to express its views, making known its views in writing or at an oral hearing (5); - a complainant making known his views on a Commission letter informing him on the Commission's intention to reject the complaint (6). - b) In merger proceedings - notifying parties or other involved parties making known their views on Commission objections adopted with a view to take a decision with regard to a request for a derogation from suspension of a concentration and which adversely affects one or more of those parties, or on a provisional decision adopted in the matter (7); - notifying parties to whom the Commission has addressed a statement of objections, other involved parties who have been informed of those objections or parties to whom the Commission has addressed objections with a view to inflict a fine or a periodic penalty payment, submitting their comments on the objections (8); - third persons who apply to be heard, or any other natural or legal person invited by the Commission to express their views, making known their views in writing or at an oral hearing (°); - any person which supplies information pursuant to Article 11 of the Merger Regulation pursuant to Article 10(2) of the
+- 35. Any person which submits information or comments in one of the situations listed hereunder, or subsequently submits further information to the Commhsion in the course of the same procedures, has an obligation to clearly identify any material which it considers to be confidential, giving reasons, and provide a separate non-confidential version by the date set by the Commission for making its views known (): - a) In antitrust proceedings - an addressee of a Commission's statement of objections making known its views on the objections ('); - a complainant making known its views on a Commission statement of objections (); - any other natural or legal person, which applies to be heard and shows a sufficient interest, or which is invited by the Commission to express its views, making known its views in writing or at an oral hearing (3; - a complainant making known his views on a Commission letter informing him on the Commission's intention to reject the complaint (6). - b) In merger proceedings - notifying parties or other involved parties making known their views on Commission objections adopted with a view to take a decision with regard to a request for a derogation from suspension of a concentration and which adversely affects one or more of those parties, or on a provisional decision adopted $i\pi$ the matter (7); - notifying parties to whom the Commission has addressed a statement of objections, other involved parties who have been informed of those objections or parties to whom the Commission has addressed objections with a view to inflict a fine or a periodic penalty payment, submitting their comments on the objections (); - third persons who apply to be heard, or any other natural or legal person Invited by the Commission to express their views, making known their views in writing or at an oral hearing (°); - any person which supplies information pursuant to Article 11 of the Merger Regulation.

-Cf. Article 11(b) of the Merger Implementing Regulation.

-Cf. Article 16(2) of the Implementing Regulation and Article 18(2) of the Merger Implementing Regulation.

-- () pursuant to Article 6(1) of the implementing Regulation. - (?) pursuant to Article 13(1) and (3) of the Implementing Regulation. - pursuant to Article 7(1) of the Implementing Regulation. () pursuant to Article 7(1) of the Implementing Regulation. () Article 12 of the Merger Implementing Regulation. - Article 13 of the Merger Implementing Regulation. - () punuant to Article 16 of the Merger Implementing Regulation.
+^() Cf. Article 11(b) of the Merger Implementing Regulation. () Cf. Article 16(2) of the Implementing Regulation and Article 18(2) of the Merger Implementing Regulation. () pursuant to Article 10(2) of the Implementing Regulation. () pursuant to Article 6(1) of the Implementing Regulation. () pursuant to Article 13(1) and (3) of the Implementing Regulation. () pursuant to Article 7(1) of the Implementing Regulation. () Article 12 of the Merger Implementing Regulation. () Article 13 of the Merger Implementing Regulation. () pursuant to Article 16 of the Merger Implementing Regulation. () pursuant to Article 16 of the Merger Implementing Regulation.